-This topic provides an overview of VMware Tanzu Application Service for VMs (TAS for VMs) security.
+This topic provides you with an overview of VMware Tanzu Application Service for VMs (TAS for VMs) security.
 For an overview of container security, see Container Security.

 TAS for VMs implements the following measures to mitigate against security threats: